kagisearch/kagi-docs/docs/kagi/plans/team-plan.md

-# Team Plan
+# Kagi for Business

+Kagi Team plan is created for businesses, organizations and teams.
 Kagi Team plan is currently in invite only beta.

 If you are interested in a plan for your team please inquire by emailing [support@kagi.com](mailto:support@kagi.com).